MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-sharepoint.md

     To check or change this setting, go to the **Records management** node in the Microsoft 365 compliance center > **Records management settings** > **Label behavior**.
 There are separate settings for SharePoint and OneDrive.

-- The label marks items as a record and it's [locked](record-versioning.md).
+- The retention label marks items as a record and it's [locked](record-versioning.md).

     Only when the record is unlocked, does a copy of the last version get stored in the Preservation Hold library.

-- The label marks items as a [regulatory record](records-management.md#compare-restrictions-for-what-actions-are-allowed-or-blocked), which always prevents the item from being edited or deleted.
+- The retention label marks items as a [regulatory record](records-management.md#compare-restrictions-for-what-actions-are-allowed-or-blocked), which always prevents the item from being edited or deleted.

 After retention settings are assigned to content in a OneDrive account or SharePoint site, the paths the content takes depend on whether the retention settings are to retain and delete, to retain only, or delete only.